sveltejs/learn.svelte.dev/content/tutorial/03-sveltekit/04-headers-and-cookies/02-cookies/README.md

 }
 ```

-To set a cookie, you `cookies.set(name, value, options)`.
+To set a cookie, use `cookies.set(name, value, options)`.
 It's strongly recommended that you explicitly configure the `path` when setting a cookie, since browsers' default behaviour — somewhat uselessly — is to set the cookie on the parent of the current path.

 ```js
 /// file: src/routes/+page.server.js